kordc/SpotifyPlaylistAnalyzer/help.md

 ### Scatterplot

-Here we can show the distributtion of the data given parameters.
+Here we can see relations between parameters but also the distributtion of the data given on the rug plots.
 All parameters can be changed using left-side drop-down menus.

 ## Parameters overview